-Class A Shot Clock
+Shot Clock Guidelines

-For the 2022-23 NSAA Basketball season, Class A schools will pilot the shot clock per NFHS Rules.
+Class A and B schools will use the shot clock per NFHS Rules.
 Rule 2-14 states that the NSAA may establish a shot clock in which the team in control shall attempt a try for field goal within 35 seconds after gaining team control.

-- If a Class A school hosts a school from another class, it will be up to the smaller class school if a shot clock will be used. - b.
-If a Class A school plays at a school from another class, there will not be a shot clock used.
+- a.
+If a Class A or Class B school hosts a school from another class (C1,C2,D1,D2), it will be up to the smaller class school if a shot clock will be used. - b.
+If a Class A or B school plays at a school from a class smaller than Class B, there will not be a shot clock - c.
+Classes C1,C2,D1,D2 can utilize the shot clock on a tournament by tournament or game by game basis if both schools agree and notify the NSAA office ahead of time and get approval.(approved by the NSAA Board of Directors September 2023)